samchungy/COMP300022-ARK/README.md

 5. Set a Group Waypoint by selecting the button on the right.
 6. For more options click or swipe up on the bottom panel.
+7. To see all of your current group members, swipe left to access the navigation drawer.
+8. Tap on any of your members to zoom in smoothly to their location.
+9. Use the floating action buttons at the bottom-right of the screen to access chat and the Augmented Reality view.

+## Built With

+- [Wikitude](https://www.wikitude.com) - an all-in-one augmented reality SDK with geolocation functionality.
+- Amazon Web Services - for all backend server operations and processing.

+## Authors

+- Austin Huang
+- Jane Ho
+- Kyaw Min Htin
+- Michael Zeng
+- Sam Chung

+## Acknowledgements

+- The [TextDrawable](https://github.com/amulyakhare/TextDrawable) library for the rendering of custom user icons.